Configuring MindConnect Software Agent in Docker¶

 In the first dialog, the MCSA Docker container can be selected:

-After selecting an MCSA container and click “OK”, following information is displayed:
+After selecting a MCSA container and click “OK”, the following information is displayed:

-In the main menu, select the "Start containers" task to display a list of all exited/stopped MCSA Docker containers:
+In the main menu, Select "Start containers" to display list of all exited or stopped MCSA Docker containers:

 Select the containers to be started and click “OK” to start the containers.